xamantra/momentum/docs/streams.md

 <hr>

-## Long Boilerplate ?
+## Long Boilerplate?
 You might be thinking right now that just for one stream data, the code is very long.
 Well, that is very true.
-But you are actually seeing it wrong.
+But you are seeing it wrong.
 The biggest advantage with this enough you can overlook the long boilerplate is the `reusability`.

 Imagine this scenario:

-- You decided that, in the home page, you want to display the number of rooms that the current user belongs to.
+- You decided that, on the home page, you want to display the number of rooms that the current user belongs to.
 - Then, are you going to create another `QuerySnapshot` for it? **NO**.
 - Instead of creating another one, you can just reuse the `QuerySnapshot` we created above.